 College of Polymer Science and Polymer Engineering

 The College of Polymer Science and Polymer Engineering offers graduate degrees leading to the Master of Science and Doctor of Philosophy in both Polymer Science and Polymer Engineering.
 In addition, there are elective courses in both polymer science and polymer engineering for undergraduate science and engineering majors.
-Options which emphasize polymer engineering have been developed with the College of Engineering Departments of Chemical Engineering and Mechanical Engineering for undergraduate students interested in the polymer industry.
-An option has been developed in the Buchtel College of Arts and Sciences in chemistry which emphasizes polymer science.
-In addition, an interdisciplinary undergraduate program leading to a degree in Mechanical Polymer Engineering was started in fall 1995.
-Students in this program are admitted in the College of Engineering.
+Options that emphasize polymer engineering have been developed with the College of Engineering Departments of Chemical Engineering and Mechanical Engineering for undergraduate students interested in the polymer industry.
+An option has been developed in the Buchtel College of Arts and Sciences in chemistry that emphasizes polymer science, including advanced materials.
+Research experiences for one to three credits per semester are also offered, starting at the freshman level.

 University - Additional Locations